-- At first, your mouth treats your new braces like food.
-You will note excess saliva and feel like you have to swallow a lot.
-This may last 20 minutes to several hours after braces are placed.
+- You might notice excess saliva, and feel like you have to swallow a lot.
+This is because our mouths treats new braces like it’s food.
+This shouldn’t last too long – maybe 20 minutes to a few hours after the braces are placed.

 - Your bite will feel different as the teeth move.
 If you have lower braces, you may also have “bite bumps” or “bite turbos”, little braces or bonding buttons on the inside or on the biting surfaces of some teeth.
 These are designed to prevent you from biting hard against your braces and may take 3-5 days to feel “normal”.

 - The “glue” that holds the braces on your teeth is similar to the material we use to fill teeth.
 It is strong, but it takes up to 48 hours to set completely.
-Softer foods like pasta…versus “steak” will be more comfortable and allow setting.
+Softer foods will be easier to eat, while also allowing the braces to set

-- Look at all the things we have given you to keep your teeth clean and comfortable, many of which you likely have seen in your pharmacy.
+- Take a look at all of the items we have given you to help keep your teeth clean and comfortable.
+You can also get many of these items from the pharmacy.
 Clean teeth and gums are more critical when braces are on your teeth.

-- Young patients from 7-17 should be rinsing with a fluoride rinse before going to bed.
-If your dentist has not prescribed one, try something like ACT.
+- As always, young patients between 7-17 should be rinsing with a fluoride rinse before going to bed.
+And this should continue even after the first five days!

-- Most patients have no need for “wax”, and indeed, we want the lips and cheeks to toughen up to the braces.
-This usually happens in the first 5 days.
-Wax may be used if a sore develops by drying of an irritating area and pushing a little piece of wax on to the “rough” spot.
+- Most patients have no need for wax – and we actually want the lips and cheeks to toughen up during the first 5 days of braces.
+If a sore develops and you want to use wax, do so by drying the irritated area and pushing a little piece of wax onto the rough spot.

 - The new high technology wires are activated by body heat.
-If the new braces feel really tight, rinsing with ice water will temporarily reduce the pressure feeling.
-Please remember…do NOT chew the ice!
+So if your new braces feel really tight, try rinsing with ice water to temporarily reduce the pressure.
+But if you do this …do NOT chew the ice!